KernelWanderers/OCSysInfo/README.md

 - `WMI`

   - Windows's WMI (`Windows Management Instrumentation`) is a protocol allowing us to obtain the current system's data—which is practically anything that we could ever ask for.
-(Some PCI devices even construcxt the `PCIROOT` path where available!
+(Some PCI devices even construct the `PCIROOT` path where available!
 Though, generally this data isn't reliable).
 Data that we look for are as follows (per class):

     - `Win32_Processor` — information about the current system's CPU in use.
 Though, we only seek out the following properties:
       - `Manufacturer`